imteekay/machine-learning-research/machine-learning.md

 - **Handling Outliers**: Removing or transforming extreme values that may distort the model.
 - **Splitting Data & Cross Validation**: Dividing data into training, validation, and test sets.
 - **Handling imbalanced datasets**: Using transformations and other techniques.

+### Understanding the Data:

+- Graph the data to analyse the distribution: find if the dataset is asymetrical and if it will generate a bias
+- Domain knowledge about the data: understand its features, default values, missing values, the importance or unimportance of each feature
+- Correlations: multicollinearity (independent variables in a regression model are highly correlated)

 ### Handling Missing Data